Craig Calver

-Craig Tony Calver (born 20 January 1991) is an English footballer who plays as a striker for Saffron Walden Town.
+Craig Tony Calver (born 20 January 1991) is an English footballer who last played as a striker for Saffron Walden Town.

 Career

 Born in Cambridge and brought up in Saffron Walden, Calver attended Saffron Walden County High School and spent time in the academies at Bishop's Stortford, Peterborough United, Cambridge United and Cambridge City.
 Calver spent his early teen years at Ipswich Town where he scored goals in the third team, the youth and the reserve teams.
 However, he never made a first team appearance for Ipswich before being released in March 2009.
 He was then signed by Southend United as a first year professional where he scored 16 goals in 18 starts for their under-18 side.

 Soon after joining Southend, Calver was loaned out to Isthmian League Division One North side Harlow Town who he appeared for twice in his month stay scoring one goal.
 In August 2009, he went out on loan for another month this time to Conference South side St Albans City, but had limited opportunities appearing four times but failing to score.
 After still failing to make the first team of Southend he was sent out on loan to fellow Conference South side Braintree Town to gain more experience again for a month making five substitute appearances scoring one goal.

 On 25 March 2010, Calver joined Southern Football League Division One Central side AFC Sudbury and impressed in games until the end of season, starting nine games scoring twice.
 This successful form earned him a trial with League One side Yeovil Town and featured in all but one of their pre-season matches, these impressive performances earned him a one-year contract with the club.
 He made his professional debut for the club in the 4–0 away defeat to Notts County on 4 September 2010 as a substitute in the 77th minute.
 Calver was loaned back out to Conference South side Braintree Town in February 2011 but only made four substitute appearances before returning to Yeovil Town.
 He was released at the end of the 2010–11 season after making only six substitute appearances.